Analysis: The US and China can't get along -- even if the planet's future is at stake

 On Friday, US Climate Envoy John Kerry wrapped up several days of meetings with his Chinese counterpart Xie Zhenhua and Foreign Minister Wang Yi in Tianjin.

-American climate officials had attempted to separate talks from the broader bilateral relationship, hoping to avoid the type of finger-pointing that has typified recent attempts at US-China dialogue.
+American climate officials had attempted to separate talks from the broader bilateral relationship, hoping to avoid the type of antagonism that has typified recent attempts at US-China dialogue.

 Kerry's senior adviser, Jonathan Pershing, told US lawmakers in July that climate talks had so far avoided sensitive topics, such as reports that solar panels in China were built with forced labor by the Uyghur ethnic minority, which China has repeatedly denied.